soljatuulia/helsinki-city-bike-app/README.md

 The project was made  on Windows 11.

-## Configuration
+## :crystal_ball: Configuration

+1. Create an empty MySQL database with your preferred name, for example `bike_app_db`.
 1. Open the backend project in your preferred IDE or terminal.
 2. Configure the database connection details by creating a `application.properties` file which you should save in the `src/main/resources` directory.
-3. Update the following properties to your `application.properties` file with your specific MySQL database information:
+3. Update the following properties to your `application.properties` file with your specific MySQL database information.
+Remember to include your database name in your datasource.
    - spring.datasource.url=`<your datasource>`
    - spring.datasource.username=`<your username>`
    - spring.datasource.password=`<your password>`